Soorbir/Data-Capstone-Project/README.md

 # Data-Capstone-Project
-In this I have included two main projects one is finance data project and another one is 911 call records.
+# Finance data project
+In this data project I have focused on exploratory data analysis of stock prices.
+This project is just meant to practice your visualization and pandas skills and demonstrate the skills , it is not meant to be a robust financial analysis or be taken as financial advice.